 A course marketplace is where you have a variety of courses on different topics, created by different people.
 Bring in your network of course creators and do all the backend work to get their courses set up.
 All courses will be hosted in one place where students can filter by categories and authors and find the course that’s the best fit for them.
 Plus, you can set the author commission for courses.
 Don’t worry, we handle the payouts to your authors, as well.

 Course bundles are a bundle of courses you’ve created.
 If you’ve created multiple courses on similar topics, you can sell these courses together at a discounted price.
 Take for example, you’ve created a Foundations of Project Management course, Project Management Templates course, and an Advanced Project Management Certification course, you can sell them together as a bundle to help your audience progress through all the material.
 This is a great way to upsell your audience.

 Some course topics are better suited to a subscription model because of the learning behavior related to the subject—take coding or watercoloring, for example.
 Allow your students to keep subscribing to the course content until they are proficient in the skill before they cancel.

 Digital goods (downloadables)

-Although Teachable is best known for online courses, you can also use our platform to offer digital goods.
-Teachable is a great way to sell and give students access to any e-books, workbouts, PDFs, templates, etc. that you’ve built and curated.
+Although Teachable is best known for building online courses, you can also use our platform to offer digital goods.
+Teachable is a great way to sell and give students access to any e-books, workbooks, PDFs, templates, etc. that you’ve built and curated.

 A membership is a hybrid course—one that consists of many of the options listed above together.
 Memberships are typically subscription-based and consist of pre-recorded course elements, live sessions, and one-on-one coaching and engagement with (and between) students.